Empathising–systemising theory: Criticism

-Some research in systemizing and empathizing in early life indicates that boys and girls develop in similar ways, casting considerable doubt on the theory of sex differences in these areas.
-A cognitive style that more naturally opposes empathizing is Machiavellianism, which emphasizes self-interest and which has been shown to be strongly correlated with competitiveness; evolutionary theory predicts that males will be more competitive than females.
-In contrast, research has generally shown a weak negative correlation between empathizing and systemizing.
+Some research in systemising and empathising in early life indicates that boys and girls develop in similar ways, casting doubt on the theory of sex differences in these areas.
+A cognitive style that more naturally opposes empathising, which has been given the name Machiavellianism, emphasises self-interest and has been shown to be strongly correlated with competitiveness.
+Evolutionary theory predicts that typical males will be more competitive than typical females.
+In contrast, research has generally shown a weak negative correlation between empathising and systemising.
+(It is worth noting that weak correlation between empathising and systemising would support treating them as independent variables, i.e., as distinct dimensions of personality, each of which may or may not correlate with an individual's biological sex or preferred gender.)

-The extreme male brain theory has also been criticized, with critics saying that the tests behind this theory are based on gender stereotypes, and not on hard science.
-Professor Catherine Lord of UCLA says the theory is based on "gross misinterpretations" of developmental data.
-Professor David Skuse of University College London claimed that communication differences between genders are likely to be small.
-Meng-Chuan Lai, assistant professor of psychiatry at the University of Toronto, says the results have not been replicated.
+The 'extreme male brain' theory has also been criticised, with critics saying that the tests behind this theory are based on gender stereotypes, and not on hard science.
+Psychologist and leading autism researcher Catherine Lord says the theory is based on "gross misinterpretations" of developmental data.
+Psychiatrist David Skuse has claimed that communication differences between genders are likely to be small.
+Psychiatrist Meng-Chuan Lai says the study results have not been replicated.

-As a basis for his theory, Baron-Cohen cites a study done on newborn infants in which baby boys looked longer at an object and baby girls looked longer at a person.
-However, a review of studies done with very young children found no consistent differences between boys and girls.

-Critics say that because his work has focused on higher-functioning individuals with autism spectrum disorders, his work requires independent replication with broader samples.
-A Nature article published in 2011 says, "Some critics are also rankled by Baron-Cohen's history of headline-grabbing theories—particularly one that autism is an 'extreme male' brain state.
+Lizzie Buchen, a science journalist for Nature's news feature section, wrote in 2011 that because Baron-Cohen's work has focused on higher-functioning individuals with autism spectrum disorders, his work requires independent replication with broader samples.
+Mirroring Helen Tager-Flusberg's 2003 warnings, Buchen added that it could lead to hurtful discriminatory views of autistic children "Some critics are also rankled by Baron-Cohen's history of headline-grabbing theories—particularly one that autism is an 'extreme male' brain state.
 They worry that his theory about technically minded parents may be giving the public wrong ideas, including the impression that autism is linked to being a 'geek'."

-Phenomenology and the Cognitive Sciences characterized The Essential Difference as "very disappointing" with a "superficial notion of intelligence", concluding that Baron-Cohen's major claims about mind-blindness and systemizing–empathizing are "at best, dubious".
-The Spectator says that "The emphasis on the ultra-maleness approach is no doubt attributable to the fact that Baron-Cohen works mainly with higher functioning autism and Asperger's syndrome."
+In a 2003 article in The Spectator, philosopher Hugh Lawson-Tancred wrote "The emphasis on the ultra-maleness approach is no doubt attributable to the fact that Baron-Cohen works mainly with higher functioning autism and Asperger's syndrome."